microsoftgraph/msgraph-sdk-javascript/samples/browser/README.md

 4. Install the application by `npm install`.

+5. Rename the [secrets.sample.js](./src/secrets.sample.js) file as **secrets.js**.

-5. Update your `clientId` in [main.js](./src/main.js) file.
+6. Update your `clientId` in **secret.js** file.

-6. Run `npm start` to build and start the application.
+7. Run `npm start` to build and start the application.

-7. Navigate to `http://localhost:8080` in your web browser.
+8. Navigate to `http://localhost:8080` in your web browser.

-8. Sign in with your account.
+9. Sign in with your account.

-9. Click on the Options to view the result.
+10. Click on the Options to view the result.